Unicon/cas-client-autoconfig-support/README.md

 cas-client-autoconfig-support
 =============================

+# NOTE
+The code from this project has been merged into official Apereo Java CAS client library as a module.
+The maintenance of this project has been discontinued.
+Please see [Official CAS client module](https://github.com/apereo/java-cas-client#spring-boot-autoconfiguration)

 Library providing annotation-based configuration support for CAS Java clients.
 Primarily designed for super easy CASification of Spring Boot apps.

 > This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/opensource).